Mark Parton: Voice Referendum

-On 19 April 2023, Parton became one of two ACT Liberals to announce his support for an Indigenous Voice to Parliament, putting him at odds with his party colleague Jeremy Hanson and federal Liberal leader Peter Dutton.
+On 19 April 2023, Parton became one of two ACT Liberals to announce his support for an Indigenous Voice to Parliament, putting him at odds with some of his party colleagues.
 He had previously leaned towards a No vote in the referendum though changed his mind after discussions with the Noongar communities in Western Australia.
 Parton himself has Noongar heritage, but "[does] not identify as Aboriginal".